Republican City, Nebraska

 Republican City is a village in Harlan County, Nebraska, United States.
-The population was 150 at the 2010 census.
+As of the 2020 census, Republican City had a population of 134.
 The town is near the Harlan County Reservoir.
 At its peak in the 1950s the population was about 4 times larger than it is today.

 History

 Republican City was founded in 1871.
 It is named after the Republican River.
+On May 31, 1935, the Republican River flooded, submerging Republican City's south side.
+A total of 91 Nebraskans died in the flood waters.
+In the aftermath, the village relocated away from the river.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.33 sqmi, all land.